Kies op maat

 Aanvullende informatie

-The application process regarding the Kies op Maat minor at Saxion is a bit different than described at www.kiesopmaat.nl
+The registration process for a Kies op Maat minor at Saxion is a bit different from what is described on the website www.kiesopmaat.nl.

 How does it work?

-Step 1: Download the learning agreement from the Kies op Maat website and let it sign by a member of the exam commission at your own educational institution ánd sign the document yourself.
+Step 1: Download the learning agreement from the Kies op Maat website and have it signed by the examination board of your home institution.
+Also sign the learning agreement yourself.